charliebunt/charliebunt.github.io/links.md

 ---

-## 🌈 Lotty Roo
+## 🌈 Lotty Roo (NB: no longer business just operating as non active hobby on Spotify)
 (for kids by <a href="https://charliebunt.github.io/links" target="_blank">Charlotte Esther Ann Bunt</a>)

-💰 Googlesite / Printful & Etsy Shop - Printed plus Handmade
-<a href="https://www.etsy.com/au/shop/LOTTYROO" target="_blank">Etsy Store</a>

 YouTube – channel content
 <a href="https://youtube.com/@lottyroo7243" target="_blank">YouTube</a>